Managing fire risk

 Fire prevention control

-Terminal stations and transmission lines are remotely operated so that they can be shut down when required.
-If a fault were to occur on the transmission network, the protection systems will detect and switch off the power in a very short period of time to prevent an electrical fire.
-For a fault on a 220kV transmission network, power is turned off within 120 milliseconds (0.12 of a second).
-Similarly, for a fault on a 500kV transmission network, power is turned off within 80 milliseconds (0.08 of a second).
-Once the power has been turned off, there is no longer any risk of electricity sparks starting a fire.
+We can operate our terminal stations and transmission lines remotely so they can be shut down when needed.
+If a fault occurs on the transmission network, our protection systems detect the fault and switch the power off immediately to prevent an electrical fire.
+Once the power is off, there is no longer any risk of electricity sparks starting a fire.
 Fire is unable to travel along transmission lines because the lines are not flammable.

 Lightning strikes

-Transmission lines have ground/earth wires installed above the lines at the top of the transmission tower.
-The ground wire is designed to shield the transmission lines from lightning strikes.
-If lightning strikes the ground wire on top of the tower, the power in the strike is directed safely into the ground through the ground wire and towers without putting the transmission lines at risk of strike.
-Redirecting lightning strikes safely to ground allows the electricity supply to be maintained without interruptions, avoids damage to network infrastructure, and reduces the risk of a bushfire being ignited from dry lightning strikes in the immediate area.
-Ground wires form an essential part of a safe and reliable transmission network.
+Our transmission towers have ground/earth wires installed at the top to protect the transmission lines from lightning strikes.
+If lightning strikes the ground wire on top of the tower, the electricity in the lightning is directed safely into the ground through the ground wire and towers.
+This allows the electricity supply to continue without interruptions, avoids damage to network infrastructure, and reduces the risk of a bushfire being ignited from lightning strikes.